-To transfer credits from another college, students must request that an official transcript be sent for evaluation to the Enrollment Services Centers at PPCC from their prior institution.
-Request forms are available from the Enrollment Services Centers.
-(See Academic Standards on page 13)
+To transfer credits from another college, students must request that an official transcript be sent for evaluation to the Registrar's Office at PPCC from their prior institution.
+Request forms are available from the Student Services Centers.
+(See Academic Standards on page 13).